he249619/fastrobots-2026/Pages/Lab1.md

 # <img src="Images/Lab 1/lab1a_task4.png" alt="Task 4, Image 1" style="width: 671px; height: 295px"/>

-In order to make this data make sense, I altered the code slightly so that it printed out the actual temperature of the internal sensor in degrees Fahrenheit as an integer.
+To make more sense of this data, I altered the code slightly so that it printed out the actual temperature of the internal sensor in degrees Fahrenheit as an integer.

 ```cpp
 Serial.printf("Temp in degrees F: %d\n", (int)temp_f);